magmel48/go-musthave-diploma/README.md

 1. Change Gin logger to project zap logger.
 2. Fix known bugs.
 3. Find a workaround for `Sync()` issue with zap logger (`inappropriate ioctl for device`).
+4. Create a helper for error serialization instead of using raw `gin.H`.